-In Jesus' day, there were no paved roads, no socks, and no running water.
+In Jesus' day, there were no paved roads, no socks, no sewers, and no running water.
 So it was an expectation that a host would provide guests with a servant to wash the guests' feet on their arrival, and provide some scented ointment for their hair.

 Meals were served onto low tables, and the guests would lie on sofas, propped on their left side, taking and eating food from serving dishes with their right hands.
 Only men would eat together.
 Women would enter the room only to serve food.
 They would not talk with the men.
 And a woman would always have her hair covered, and would never directly speak to or touch a man in public.

 Thus, when the woman in this story comes into the room where the men are eating, she is violating a huge standard of socially respectable behaviour for a woman - just by being in the room.

 I wonder why she is weeping?
 For joy?
 For sorrow?
 For loss?
 For repentance?
 For relief?

 What she does is shocking.
 Washing Jesus' feet with her tears.
 Touching him with her hair.
 Anointing him with ointment.
 But then, she is already a woman with a reputation.
 She has no "good name" left to lose.

 But what about Jesus?
 Any proper man would have re-acted with outrage and anger at her behaviour.
 Any proper man would have absolutely prevented the way she touches him in public.
 Allowing this behaviour tars Jesus with the same reputation as the woman touching him.
 And if left unchallenged would bring dishonour on the host as well.

 However, an interesting twist takes place.
 Just as the host is thinking to himself, "Doesn't Jesus know what sort of person this woman is," Jesus tells a story to make plain that he does indeed know what sort of woman she is, and more than that, knows what sort of person his host is as well.
 Ouch.